-27 Dec Has your immigration lawyer mentioned to you what biometrics are?
+27 Dec Has your immigration lawyer mentioned what biometrics are?

+The United States Citizenship and Immigration Services (USCIS) may require you to register your fingerprints as part of the biometrics are process.
 If required for immigration processing, USCIS will send a notice to the address you provided along with the information required for your reservation.
+Biometrics are an essential step in the immigration process to verify your identity and background.

 Approximately five to eight weeks after submitting your immigration application, you will receive a notice from USCIS to attend an interview to receive your biometrics.